MrLawrenceAwe/report-generator-api/README.md

 python scripts/stream_report.py --topic "Supply chain resilience in 2025" --show-progress
 ```

-- Streams progress to the terminal and saves `Supply chain resilience in 2025 report.md`.
+- Streams progress to the terminal and saves `generated_reports/Supply chain resilience in 2025 report.md`.
 - Override the destination with `--outfile`.

 ### Example C — provide your own outline